-I would still suggest that even a “good spanking” can kill a child’s spirit.
+Nonetheless, even a “good spanking” can kill a child’s spirit.
 Do you or I know a child’s inner spirit?
-Do you know the spirit this child may be too terrified to show because right now because the main agenda is to grit her teeth and get through whatever you or I decide to do to her vulnerable body?
+The spirit of this child may be terrified because her main agenda is to grit her teeth and get through whatever you or I decide to do to her vulnerable body.

 What is a “good spanking” anyway?
 Sometimes I needed discipline.
-Yet I never needed the kind of corporal punishment I received.
+Yet I never needed my father’s version of corporal punishment.
 Corporal humiliation is never a “good spanking.”
 It’s humiliation of the weak by the powerful.
 An abuse of power.

 Whatever this “good spanking” is about, it isn’t about humiliating a child’s body or spirit.
 If the point of the proverb is to say parents mustn’t hold back when it comes to disciplining their children, that can be done in other ways.

-Here’s how I see it.
 As an adult, I’m responsible for welcoming children and young teenagers into my life.
 They’re strangers I’m privileged to get to know and learn to discipline appropriately.
 It isn’t always easy.
-Yet hospitality offers me another way to relate to them and to myself.
+Yet hospitality offers another way to relate to them and to myself.

 - Hospitality welcomes children and young people God sends into my life.